anDoer/PoseTrack21/doc/dataset_structure.md

 ### Pose (Reid) Tracking
 We adopt the same format proposed in PoseTrack18.
+Please not that keypoints for `left_ear` and `right_ear` are just placeholders for compatibility with the MSCOCO dataset.

 A sample annotation file in `posetrack_data` has the following format:
 ```
 {
     "images": [